SvenGroot/Ookii.CommandLine/src/Samples/README.md

   other non-default options.
 - The [**Custom usage sample**](CustomUsage) demonstrates the flexibility of Ookii.CommandLine's usage help generation, by customizing it to use completely different formatting.
+- The [**Subcomand sample**] demonstrates how to create a simple application that has multiple subcommands.